1. LAYING PLANS

 5. In attacking with fire, one should be prepared to meet five possible developments:

-6. (1) When fire breaks out inside to enemy's camp, respond at once with an attack from without.
+6. (1) When fire breaks out inside to enemy's camp, respond at once with an attack from without.11.
+A wind that rises in the daytime lasts long, but a night breeze soon falls.

 7. (2) If there is an outbreak of fire, but the enemy's soldiers remain quiet, bide your time and do not attack.